colosseum-wiot/user-documentation/docs/source/user_guide/colosseum_wiki/blueprints.rst

 To use Blueprints, users can follow the steps below (refer to Figure below):

-1. Access the Blueprint page by clicking the Blueprint button on the top menu (see arrow number 1). `LINK HERE <https://experiments.colosseum.net/blueprints>`_.
+1. Access the `Blueprint page <https://experiments.colosseum.net/blueprints>`_ by clicking the Blueprint button on the top menu (see arrow number 1).

 2. On the new page, select the desired blueprint from the dropdown menu (see arrow number 2).